airqualityart/solving-aoc-puzzles/year-2022/README.md

-* Starting with day 09's puzzle, I started using static external variables for the data that must be accessed by several functions, instead of passing these data as function arguments.
-Why?
-Because I feel that this approah is more KISS in this case.
+* Starting with day 09's puzzle, I started using static external variables for the data that must be accessed by several functions, instead of passing these data as function arguments (KISS).

 * Here are the 2022 puzzles that I found most interesting, along with the specific programming concepts or techniques they involved or that I chose to